 I had to swallow my pride, face letting the charity down, and face that they may feel disappointed with me.

-I have had to come to terms with the fact that although I am extremely confident in sharing about my trauma history when sat behind a keyboard, that making eye contact with a room full of professionals and saying it out loud to a sea of faces is very different and just not realistic for me right now.
+I have had to come to terms with the fact that although I am extremely confident in sharing about my trauma history when sat behind a keyboard, that making eye contact with a room full of professionals and saying it out loud to a sea of faces is very different and just not realistic for me right now at this point in my recovery journey.

 I used to fancy myself as one day doing a TED talk, speaking to groups of school kids about mental health and grooming and abuse, running training courses for large groups of professionals.
-Now I have looked down the barrel of a gun and actually imagined the REALITY of doing this, I realise the epic fear involved.
+Now I have looked down the barrel of a gun and actually imagined the white knuckle nerves of steel emotionally draining REALITY of doing this, I realise the epic fear involved.
 I realise how nerve wracking that’d be.
 I realise how triggering it is.
-I realise it is something that right now is beyond me so I will quit pressuring myself to achieve goals such as this.
+I realise it is something that right now is beyond me, so I will quit pressuring myself to achieve over-ambitious goals such as this.

 I have learned valuable lessons from this.
 I know my limitations.
 I also know that I should not be in so much of a hurry to say yes immediately to daunting offers which I know will challenge me.

-Saying yes to something, then backing out is far worse than not saying yes to begin with, and expressing my uncertainty.
+Saying yes to something, then backing out, is far worse than not saying yes to begin with and expressing any uncertainty that might be there.
+“Take a step back summerSHINES, and have a fucking word with yourself” (is my blunt advice to myself).